nielsvanhooy/py-cursus-work/python-beginner/18-working-with-file-paths-en.md

 path.drive        # Drive letter (Windows) or '' (POSIX)
 path.root         # Root directory ('/' on POSIX, 'C:\\' on Windows) path.anchor       # Drive + root

+path.parents # returns a iterable. an iterable is a datacollection which can be for looped over.

+for x in path.parents:
+    print(x)
 ```

 ## Path Manipulation